mrikiyanto/test/README.md

-Just testing create new repository
+Another testing for autodeploy using jenkins